 - Salt: Enhances the flavor by balancing the sweetness and citrus notes.

-- Cane Sugar: Adds sweetness without overshadowing the tangy blood orange flavor.
+- Sugar: Adds sweetness without overshadowing the tangy blood orange flavor.

 - Avocado Oil: A healthier alternative to butter, keeping the loaf moist without making it heavy.